Schoolgirl relives moment XL bully dog savaged her before turning on others

 “Maybe you can do this and work on the backyard breeders and the thuggish owners ruining lives too.”

-Brandon Hayden and Amy Salter were later jailed after admitting being in charge of the out-of-control dog that killed Jack.
+Brandon Hayden and Amy Salter were later jailed after admitting tobeing in charge of the out-of-control dog that killed Jack.

 Adding the bully XL to the banned list is the responsibility of Environment Secretary Therese Coffey’s department, where, the PA news agency understands, there are concerns over the feasibility of the move.